tldahlgren/spack/lib/spack/docs/environments.rst

    ==> 0 installed packages

-Here we see that included_env has access to the python packge through the myenv environment.
-But if we were to add another spec tp myenv, included_env will not be able to access the new information.
+Here we see that included_env has access to the python package through the myenv environment.
+But if we were to add another spec to myenv, included_env will not be able to access the new information.

 .. code-block:: console